Tag Archives: Megapodius sp.

 This bird I have never seen, but from all accounts it differs from the saca.
 First it was called “Nasataudrau”, literally, “in hundreds”, meaning that a flock would be of about one hundred.
 It was said of them hat they buried their eggs for the sun to hatch out.

 Personally, I am doubtful if this bird ever existed in Fiji.
 I remember of asking a Sabeto Chief in the year 1890 if he had ever seen one – Sabeto, to the Segatoka River, being the region where the ordinary “saca” was most plentiful.
 This chief was then a man over sixty years old; now add on the thirty-five years since that time – ninety five years ago, and he had never seen yasaca.
-He had only heard the trdition in his youth.
+He had only heard the tradition in his youth.

 I am inclined to believe that the natives of this region brought the tale whith them from the Solomon Islands, where megapodes still are found.
 See, “A Naturalist Amongst the Head Hunters” by Woodward.
 Mr. A. Barker has a copy of this book.
 There is a remarkable similarity of language between that part of the Solomons and Fiji, hence the tradition.